jhlae/parcel-pug-starter/README.md

 # parcel-pug-starter
-A quick starter for Pug
+A quick Parcel starter for Pug including SCSS.